aakash-patidar/Case-Study-Cyclistic-Bike-Share-company-using-Excel/README.md

 2. **Average ride length for users by weekdays**

      <img src="https://github.com/aakash-patidar/Case-Study-Cyclistic-Bike-Share-company-using-Excel/assets/171103471/fd86c0a4-43fa-44a3-86f9-9d13d7a05fb2">
 The bar graph shows how Cyclistic’s bike share program is used differently by annual members and casual riders.
 It shows that annual members of Cyclistic’s bike share program have consistent ride lengths throughout the week, using the service mainly for daily activities like commuting.
 In contrast, casual riders have much longer rides on Saturdays and Sundays, suggesting they use the bikes more for weekend leisure and recreation.
-This highlights the different riding patterns: regular use by annual members and recreational use by casual riders.
+This highlights the different riding patterns: regular use by annual members and recreational use by casual riders.lves communicating the findings, insights, and results of the analysis to stakeholders, colleagues, or a broader audience.
+This phase is crucial as it translates complex data into actionable information that can drive decision-making.
+The best way to share your findings is through data visualization.
+Data visualization, the graphical representation of data, helps you convey meaningful insights and tell your data story more effectively.

+1. **Average ride length for members and casual rid

 3. **Number of rides for users by weekdays**